 - Each participant must also complete an exit interview, one-on-one with their instructor, following the last day of class.

-- Once all requirements have been met, Community Help Centre will notify the presiding District Judge, who can then give the registrant's citation a dismissed disposition.
+- Once all requirements have been met, Centre Helps will notify the presiding District Judge, who can then give the registrant's citation a dismissed disposition.
 The registrant can then apply for expungement) of the offense from their criminal record.